 19. SCM may also be used to convey policy directly to radios.
 SCM can convey spectrum available for use.
 So long as a radio’s use of spectrum is within the boundaries of the SCM it may be used.
 SCM may also provide constraints.
 So long as a radio’s use of spectrum is compatible with the constraining SCM it meets the constraint.
 A radio that has self-awareness in the sense of knowing where it is operating and how it would generate its own SCM can use the standard algorithms for computing compatibility to compute whether spectrum is usable by assessing whether its use, as defined by an SCM, is within an authorizing SCM and compatible with any constraining SCM that it is given as policy.

-20.
+20. Additionally, highly refined and detailed spectrum management policies will be feasible in the near future when the IEEE 1900.5.2 standard is complemented with the IEEE 1900.5.1 standard which defines a Policy Language for Dynamic Spectrum Access Systems.
+By World Wide Web Consortium (W3C) standardized processes, the SCM information model may be translated into an OWL 2 ontology.
+Then, utilizing the 1900.5.1 defined Policy Language, based on the W3C RIF - Core language, compatibility and policy rules may be defined, that by virtue of a W3C standardized semantics are ensured to be interpreted and executed without any ambiguity across all participating devices.

 Using SCMs to enable flexible use of spectrum in Mid-band spectrum between 3.7 and 24 GHz